Submitting an Order

 Future Options

-The process of finding future options symbols is almost identical to the equity options process, but instead of hitting GET /option-chains/{stock_symbol}/nested, you hit GET /futures-option-chains/{product_code}/nested.
+.
 The JSON returned is formatted a little differently than the equity options chains, but the overall idea is the same.
-Instruments are grouped into expirations, each of which contains a list of strikes with call and put fields, representing the call symbol and the put symbol, respectively.
+Instruments are grouped into expirations, each of which contains a list of strikes with call

-There is also a GET /futures-option-chains/{product_code} endpoint which returns a list of all future option instruments for a given product code.
+endpoint which returns a list of all future option instruments for a given product code.
 This endpoint returns a lot of data.
-You would probably be better served by fetching data from the /futures-option-chains/{product_code}/nested endpoint and locating the symbols you're interested in trading.
-If you need more info on the symbols and their respective instruments, you should then fetch those instruments directly from the GET /instruments/futures-options?symbol[]=symbol1&symol[]=symbol2 endpoint documented here.
+You would probably be better served by fetching data from the /futures-option-chains/{product_code}/nested

-If you only want to trade a specific future option product, like monthly E-mini S&P 500 options (ES), you can filter your search by that option product code: GET /instruments/future-options?option-root-symbol=ES.
+If you only want to trade a specific future option product, like monthly E-mini S&P 500 options (ES), you can filter your search by that option product code: GET /instruments/future-options?option-root-symbol=ES

-To get a list of all the future option product codes that tastytrade supports, hit GET /instruments/future-option-products.
-This endpoint returns a JSON representation of a future option product, not its instruments.
+To get a list of all the future option product codes that tastytrade supports, hit GET /instruments/future-option-products

-A future option product's JSON contains fields like root-symbol, code, exchange, and expiration-type.
+.
 You should treat root-symbol as the primary identifier for a product, not code.

 Future option orders can contain up to 4 legs.